Zmallwood/ZmallWorld/README.md

 **Run command for development**

-This will startup the Zmall World server along with the provided default app Dark World and open the client html file without a web server.
+This will start up the Zmall World server along with the provided default app Dark World and open the client html file directly without a web server.

     make run_dev